• Skip to primary navigation

 Perhaps you didn’t have the contact details for someone initially, or maybe the focus of the group has shifted to include more people.

-4. Once added to the group, new members won’t be privy to previous messages but they can receive and reply anything new sent to the group
+4. After entering the group, new members can’t see any previous messages, but they can receive and reply to any new ones.

-You’re only able to remove users if there are more than two other members, to begin with — otherwise, you may as well just message the remaining person privately.
+You can only remove users if there are more than two other members to begin with.
+Otherwise, you may as well just message the remaining person separately.

-• From here, slide left on the person you want to kick out and tap the red remove button
+3. Slide left on the person you want to kick out and tap Remove.

 Screenshot of the Remove button in the Group Chat Details page